Stratus Properties Inc. (STRS) CEO Beau Armstrong on Q4 2019 Results - Earnings Call Transcript

 Beau Armstrong

 Thank you, Erin.
 We believe the 2019 year was a good year for Stratus.
-As I've mentioned, we refinanced the Santal and signed a definitive agreement to sell Block 21.
-These two transactions are a testament to the success of our development cycle [technical difficulty] team at Stratus and our devotion to returning value to our shareholders, stability, and reliability are keys to our strategy.
-I'm excited [technical difficulty] several new awesome area opportunities with HEB as an anchor, as well as further add on development opportunities at all of our projects.
+As I've mentioned, we refinanced The Santal and signed a definitive agreement to sell Block 21.
+These two transactions are a testament to the success of our development cycle [technical difficulty] talented team at Stratus, and our devotion to returning value to our shareholders.
+Stability and reliability are keys to our strategy.
+I'm excited for all [technical difficulty] several new Austin area opportunities with HEB as an anchor, as well as further add on development opportunities at all of our projects.

 Finally, the COVID-19 outbreak is a rapidly evolving and challenging situation that makes forecasting the future very difficult, especially in the short-term.
-We have been through difficult times before, and we're focused on working with our customers, employees, suppliers and community to address the challenges for us today successfully.
+We have been through difficult times before and are focused on working with our customers, employees, suppliers, and community to address the challenges before us today successfully.

-At this time, I will ask the Operator to open line for questions.
+At this time, I will ask the Operator to open the line for questions.
 Thank you for participating.

 Question-and-Answer Session